 - If you just moved into a new house and the house is equipped with smoke alarms, you can check the dates on the devices by looking on the back of them.
 They will usually display a date of manufacture and you can calculate the device’s age.
 If you can’t find the age on the device, replace the unit.

 - Alarms are just sources to alert you of danger.
-They won’t themselves save you.
-You still have to create an action plan and respond to an emergency by escaping a home.
+They can’t save you.
+You still have to create an action plan and respond to an emergency by escaping your home.

 - Never decorate any part of alarms.
 No paint, no stickers, and no using them to hang household items.
 Doing any of these will impair function.

-Both smoke and carbon monoxide alarms should be tested once a month at minimum, but once a week is recommended.
+You should test smoke and carbon monoxide alarms once a month at minimum, but once a week is recommended.
 Batteries should be replaced twice a year when clocks are changed for savings times.

 Most smoke and CO alarm are said to last ten years, but we suggest beginning to take a look at replacement at the five-to-seven year mark to see how they are performing.
 If you purchased an older home and don’t know the age of your smoke and carbon units, replace them entirely.